-According to some experts, you should expose your children to pets early.
+With regard to children with pet allergies, some experts say you should expose your children to pets early.
 If your family is prone to food allergies, early exposure to certain foods can cause food allergies that might not otherwise exist.
 However, this is not true with Fido, the family pet!
 Scientists are finding that early exposure to pets and dirt can actually help to train your immune system that these are not threats to the body – therefore stopping an allergy before it starts.

 Scientists have hypothesized that Americans are raised in a clean environment – almost too clean – reducing allergen exposures that would normally help the body to develop better and stronger immune systems.
 This theory has been named the “Hygiene Hypothesis.”